 - Preheat oven to 350 degrees F

-- Combine bananas, maple syrup, 1 teaspoon of the coconut oil, and tahini into a food processor or you may mash with the back of a fork until smooth.
+- In a large mixing bowl, combine bananas, maple syrup, coconut oil, and mash with the back of a fork until smooth.

-- Stir until everything is well coated and spread evenly on a lined baking sheet (or well greased with remaining coconut oil)
+- Spread evenly on a lined baking sheet (or well greased with remaining coconut oil)